-What is cocaine psychosis?
+What is Cocaine Psychosis?

-This is often referred to as cocaine-induced psychosis because psychosis itself is a symptom of various mental health conditions.
+It is often referred to as cocaine-induced psychosis because psychosis itself is a symptom of various mental health conditions.

-You see, cocaine cause extreme highs, but it also leads to extreme lows.
+Cocaine causes extreme highs, but it also leads to extreme lows.
 Dopamine in your system increases dramatically when cocaine is taken, but it will fall after about an hour.

 This causes a severe lack of dopamine in your system, which leads to a lot of psychological symptoms and problems.
 Hence, people enter a state of cocaine psychosis, whereby they feel delusional, anxious, paranoid, and so on.
 It’s very dangerous, and we’ll explain why throughout this article.

-What are the symptoms of cocaine psychosis?
+What are the Symptoms of cocaine psychosis?